cristina07a/Image-processing/README.md

 <h4><b>THIRD VARIANT</b> - PLINQ</h4>

 The second method of parallelization I implemented is using <b>PLINQ</b> (Parallel Language Integrated Query).
 The functions used for this implementation were added on the functionalities of Blur, Sepia and Grayscale, and can be found on the functions ApplyGrayscaleEffect, ApplySepiaEffect and ApplyBlurEffect.
-There, I used <b>AsParallel()</b> (convert a LINQ sequence in a PLINQ sequence), <b>Select()<b> and <b>ToArray</b> (Cconvert PLINQ to an array).
+There, I used <b>AsParallel()</b> (convert a LINQ sequence in a PLINQ sequence), <b>Select()<b> and <b>ToArray</b> (Convert PLINQ to an array).

 <h2>Additional info</h2>